Best Easter egg deals 2025: Save on Lindt, Cadbury and more

 Sainsbury's Taste the Difference Belgian milk chocolate tiramisu XL Easter egg: Was £10, now £8, Sainsburys.co.uk

 Nectar cardholders can save on the Easter egg that took the top spot in our review.
 The chocolate tiramisu egg impressed our expert thanks to its excellent taste, great value and its use of Rainforest Alliance chocolate.
-In her review, food expert Emma Henderson found that “This Easter treat really sets itself apart from everything else we've seen.”
+In her review, food expert Emma Henderson found that it “really sets itself apart” from everything else she’d tried.

 Tesco Finest 48 per cent Cote d'Ivoire dark milk Easter egg: Was £12, now £6, Tesco.com

 A Tesco Clubcard means you can now save more than 50 per cent on the price of this tried-and-tested egg.
-Easter egg expert Emma named this the best dark milk egg in her review of the best Easter eggs for Easter 2025.
-“The chocolate is super smooth, decadent and moreish, and strikes a great balance between creamy milk and dark chocolate,” said our tester.
+This was named the best dark milk egg in our review.
+“The chocolate is super smooth, decadent and moreish, and strikes a great balance between creamy milk and dark chocolate,” noted our writer.

 Who doesn’t love a Lindt truffle at Easter?
 Well, now you can love it for less.
 Sainsbury's Nectar card holders can save £5 off this expensive Lindt Easter egg and assorted truffles.
-With 25% off, smooth, creamy Belgian chocolate is just a click away.
+With 25 per cent off, smooth, creamy Belgian chocolate is just a click away.

 Terry's chocolate orange truffle Easter egg: Was £10, now £8, Ocado.com